calebwherry/calebwherry.github.io/index.md

 Welcome to my site!
 You will find various items here related to my research, career, and hobbies.
 I try and post as often as life permits on my blog [*Viva la Science*](blog) about lots of different topics: software, technology, physics, mathematics, etc. Feedback is always welcome so comment away!

-I am currently a Director of Innovation at [BMC Software](https://www.bmc.com) (CTO Office, Innovation Labs).
+I am currently a Principal Architect at [BMC Software](https://www.bmc.com) (CTO Office, Innovation Labs).
 I was a graduate student in Computer Science at the Georgia Institute of Technology but am currently on hiatus with no plans to finish.